kasjaduddin/auth-templates/csharp/sqlite/rest-api/README.md

 - Secrets (JWT key, DB connection string) are managed via `.env`.
 - SQLite database file (`auth.db`) should not be committed to Git.
 - EF Core migrations are included so the schema can be rebuilt anywhere.

 ---

-## 📜 License
-This project is provided as-is for learning and template purposes.
-You are free to adapt and extend it for your own applications.

----